kasper5/ansible-proxmox-vm-deploy/README.md

 This ansible roles assumes the usage of a Template that is CloudInit "ready".

+This role does the following things:

+1. Create new VM in proxmox from a template.

+2. Allocate an IP address in Netbox (IPAM / DCIM).

+3. Run the puppet agent on the new VM and sign the certificate request on the puppet master.

 ```
 ansible-playbook -vv -i hosts/proxmox-local roles/proxmox/tasks/vm_deploy.yml site.yml \
        --tags vm_deploy -e "PVE_API=${PVE_API_HOST} PVE_USER=${PVE_USER} PVE_PASS=${PVE_PASS}" \